NahyeonAn/pyAPEP/docs/source/Examples.rst

    # Data visualization package import
    import matplotlib.pyplot as plt

-**First, from the adsorption data samples, we need to find pure isotherm function for methane and carbon dioxide.**
+**Fist, from the adsorption data samples, we need to find pure isotherm function for methane and carbon dioxide.** Before developing isotherm, users need to define or import datasets.
+If the isotherm parameters already exist, users can use those parameters by defining isotherm function manually.

 .. code-block:: python